tbernalz/document-password-remover/README.md

 # Document Password Remover

 This project is a tool for removing passwords from PDF files.
-The application allows you to provide the input PDF, output PDF, and password through environment variables or command-line arguments via a CLI interface.
+The application allows you to provide the input PDF, output PDF, and password through environment variables or both a **command-line interface (CLI)** and an optional **graphical user interface (GUI)**, allowing users to easily remove passwords and save the decrypted versions of their documents.

 ## 🚀 Features

 - Remove passwords from encrypted PDF files.

-- Provide input and output paths through environment variables or command-line arguments.
+- Multiple Interfaces: Use either the command-line interface (CLI) or the graphical user interface (GUI).

-- Modular structure for easier maintenance and enhancements.
+- Modular Design: Easily extensible for future development or new file types.

 ## 📦 Setup and Installation